ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Consistently with what is defined at step 4 of {{getting-access}}, the Group Manager MUST check whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the Administrator.
 In case of a positive match, the Group Manager MUST check whether the permission set in the found scope entry specifies the permission "Write".

 If the verification above fails (i.e., there are no matching scope entries specifying the "Write" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.

 If the updated group configuration would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 12 ("Unsupported group configuration") and the 'error_description' parameter SHOULD be included in order to provide additional context.